jmeiracorbal/pdpe/README.md

 ln -sf .devcontainer/devcontainer.mysql.json .devcontainer/devcontainer.json
 ```

-### Production profile
+## Production profile

 - Explicit `-profile` flag too, in this case with `prod` as value.
-- Shouldn't exist volumes to the `htdocs` folder because you should to use your own compose files for your applications.
+- You shouldn't have any project and volume to `htdocs` because the main idea is to use your own compose files for your applications when you use this project for production environment.
-- It works well with production-ready containers or CI/CD pipelines.

 ```bash
 docker compose --profile prod up